Characterization of fractional Chern insulator quasiparticles in twisted homobilayer MoTe$_2$: Quasiparticles in FCIs

 $E_{\text{1qp}} (\bm Q)$, the quasiparticle energy measured relative to ${\bar E}_{\rm gs}$, is plotted in Fig.~\ref{anyonTB}(b) at discrete momenta for the system size $N=25,N_s=37$.
 Based on these values of $E_{\text{1qp}} (\bm Q)$, the calculated $t(\bm R)$ is illustrated in Fig.~\ref{anyonTB}(c).
 Due to the discrete nature of the Fourier transform in Eq.~\eqref{tR}, we obtain $36$ independent hopping parameters $t(\bm R \neq \bm 0)$ in addition to the onsite energy $t(\bm 0)$ for this system size.
 An intriguing observation is that the dominant hopping amplitudes occur between sites separated by a distance of three moir\'e lattice constants.
 For comparison, $t(|\bm R|=3a_M) \approx 0.033 $ meV, which is at least two orders of magnitude larger than all other hopping parameters in Fig.~\ref{anyonTB}(c).

 Having obtained $t(\bm R)$ using $E_{\text{1qp}} (\bm Q)$ of a finite-size system, we can evaluate $E_{\text{1qp}} (\bm Q)$ in the thermodynamic limit via the inverse Fourier transform

 where $\bm Q$ is no longer restricted to the discrete momenta imposed by the finite system size.
 Fig.~\ref{anyonTB}(d) shows $E_{\text{1qp}} (\bm Q)$ as a function of continuous $\bm Q$, which exactly reproduces the discrete values shown in Fig.~\ref{anyonTB}(b).
 Interestingly, $E_{\text{1qp}} (\bm Q)$ is periodic not only with respect to the moir\'e Brillouin zone defined by the underlying lattice, but also with respect to a smaller effective Brillouin zone, delineated by the dashed lines in Fig.~\ref{anyonTB}(d).
 This emergent periodicity arises because $t(\bm R)$ is dominated by hopping between sites separated by $3 a_M$, leading to an effective Brillouin zone that is $3\times 3$ smaller than the original one.
-We note that this emergent periodicity in $E_{\text{1qp}} (\bm Q)$ has recently been independently reported in Ref.~\cite{goncalves2025spinlessspinfulchargeexcitations}.
+We note that this emergent periodicity in $E_{\text{1qp}} (\bm Q)$ has been theoretically anticipated in Ref.~\cite{Shi2025Doping} and independently reported in numerical results of Ref.~\cite{goncalves2025spinlessspinfulchargeexcitations}.
 Here we provide a perspective based on the anyon Wannier states and the hopping model.

 We compare the interpolated $E_{\text{1qp}} (\bm Q)$ in Fig.~\ref{anyonTB}(d) to the values in Fig.~\ref{qp_energy_K}(a) at the discrete momenta $\bm Q$ allowed in a different system size of $N=23,N_s=34$.
 The energy differences at each momentum can be as small as $3\times 10^{-4}$ meV and do not exceed $0.026$ meV.
-This close agreement validates the accuracy of the anyon hopping model in capturing the quasiparticle energy dispersion.
+This close agreement provides a benchmark for the accuracy of the anyon hopping model in capturing the quasiparticle energy dispersion, with hopping parameters truncated to $|\bm R| \leq 3a_M$.